DUNE-DAQ/daq-buildtools/docs/README_spack.md

 ```
 dbt-build --lint
 ```
 ...though be aware that some guideline violations (e.g., having a function which tries to do unrelated things) can't be picked up by the automated linter.
-Also note that you can use `dbt-clang-format.sh` in order to automatically fix whitespace issues in your code; type it at the command line without arguments to learn how to use it. (_n.b.
-Apr-11-2022: dbt-clang-format.sh is not yet supported for Spack-based work areas_)
+Also note that you can use `dbt-clang-format.sh` in order to automatically fix whitespace issues in your code; type it at the command line without arguments to learn how to use it.

 Note that unlike the other options to `dbt-build`, `--lint` and `--unittest` are both capable of taking an optional argument, which is the name of a specific repo in your work area which you'd like to either lint or run unit tests for.
-This can be useful if you're focusing on developing one of several repos in your work area.
-It should appear after an equals sign, e.g., `dbt-build --lint=<repo you're working on>`.
+This can be useful if you're focusing on developing one of several repos in your work area; e.g. `dbt-build --lint <repo you're working on>`.
 With `--lint` you can get even more fine grained by passing it the name of a single file in your repository area; either the absolute path for the file or its path relative to the directory you ran `dbt-build` from will work.

 If you want to see verbose output from the compiler, all you need to do is add the `--cpp-verbose` option:
 ```